 - The World Health Organisation estimates that farmed salmon has 10 times the organic pollutants than wild salmon.
 Learn more about farmed salmon pollutants here.

 - According to World Wild Fund (WWF), 90% of the world’s large fish have already been fished out, and 300,000 whales, dolphins and porpoises die each year after becoming entangled in fishing equipment.
-Read more about by-catch here.
+Read more about this in the Worldwatch report here.

 One of the reasons that I do not eat meat, aside from the considerable ethical and ecological considerations, is that some 40% of the fish taken from the sea is converted into fish meal to feed chickens and pigs and domestic salmon ~ Paul Watson – Environmental activist and founder of Sea Shepherd Conservation Society